phillipa/LED-cube/README.md

 ** Notes **

-* kill netcat on raspberry pi before unplugging teensy from USB.
-* restart netcat when replugging in the teensy to the pi.
+* kill netcat on raspberry pi before unplugging teensy from USB. restart netcat when replugging in the teensy to the pi. (otherwise you get permission denied errors on ttyACM0